 The Doughnut Time business may have collapsed but the owner’s refusal to sell the brand name suggests he may have undisclosed plans for a revival some time.

-She says reported moves by the company’s chief executive, Dan Strachotta, to buy the Doughnut Time intellectual property brand and take over some of the stores, collapsed when then founder Damian Griffiths decided not to sell the brand IP.
+He says reported moves by the company’s chief executive, Dan Strachotta, to buy the Doughnut Time intellectual property brand and take over some of the stores, collapsed when then founder Damian Griffiths decided not to sell the brand IP.

-Nicole says an undisclosed intention for future use by the owner is the most likely reason for not selling the name.
+Michael says an undisclosed intention for future use by the owner is the most likely reason for not selling the name.

 “The value of the business was in the name – by stopping the assignment of the name it meant the business buyer could be held to ransom to the seller.
 The buyer either can’t use the name at all or they would have only a licence to use it and that licence could be terminated.